The wavefunction as a true ensemble: Difference between psi -ensemble and psi -epistemic

 If $\Delta>0$, HS interpret the wavefunctions in such a model as epistemic states, because the same underlying $\kappa$ could contribute to both $\psi$ and $\varphi$.
 Models with non-zero overlap $\Delta$ are correspondingly called $\psi$-epistemic, whereas models without overlap are $\psi$-ontic (for illustration, see Fig.\ref{fig:Graphs}).

 There are several problems with the HS $\psi$-ontic/epistemic distinction.
 One of them is purely linguistic.
-According to the HS definition, the wave-function in quantum mechanics itself is ontic.
+According to the HS definition, for $\psi$-ontic theories, the wavefunction in quantum mechanics itself is ontic.
 It seems odd to declare something ontic that can't be observed, especially given that Bohr already argued $\psi$ is far better interpreted as knowledge.
 Settling a hundred-year old debate by definition is not insightful.

 One might put this aside as historical nitpicking, but this linguistic issue reflects a deeper problem.
-If there's no observational requirement tied to calling something ontic, then every model can be made ontic.
-This was pointed out already in \cite{Schlosshauer2012Implications}.
-Suppose you have a theory that isn't ontic because two of the hidden variables map to the same wave-function.
-Well, then you can just declare the wave-function to be part of the hidden variables, so that the new hidden variables -- now including the wave-function -- will always map to only one wave-function.
+If there's no observational requirement tied to calling something ontic, then every model can be made ontic just by declaring the wavefunction to be part of the hidden variables \mbox{\cite{Schlosshauer2012Implications,Leifer_2014}}.
 Such an easily malleable definition of `ontic' is not what one wants to base theorems on.
-(See also the discussion in \cite{Leifer_2014}.)

 It is also highly confusing that, according to the HS-definition, most hidden variables models which have been proposed so far are actually $\psi$-ontic.
-Think back of the example with the two state system that evolves into $(|0\rangle + |1\rangle)/\sqrt{2}$ but is measured in either $|0 \rangle$ or $|1\rangle$.
+Think back to the example with the two state system that evolves into $(|0\rangle + |1\rangle)/\sqrt{2}$ but is measured in either $|0 \rangle$ or $|1\rangle$.
 While the $(|0\rangle + |1\rangle)/\sqrt{2}$ state must have been made up of different underlying states (because otherwise it couldn't give rise to different outcomes) there is no reason why any one of those underlying states must have been \emph{the same} as those of a system prepared to evolve into $|0\rangle$ or $|1 \rangle$.
 Hence, according to the HS-definition, a $\psi$-ontic model can solve the measurement problem as well as a $\psi$-epistemic one.

 We believe our definition of a $\psi$-ensemble to be more descriptive of hidden variables models, and less ambiguous than the $\psi$-epistemology proposed by HS.
-Whether or not the state prepared to evolve into $(|0\rangle + |1\rangle)/\sqrt{2}$ had overlap with any other wave-function, it will always be an ensemble if the underlying hidden variables theory solves the measurement problem.
+Whether or not the state prepared to evolve into $(|0\rangle + |1\rangle)/\sqrt{2}$ had overlap with any other wavefunction, it will always be an ensemble if the underlying hidden variables theory solves the measurement problem.
 That is to say a $\psi$-ensemble could be either $\psi$-ontic or $\psi$-epistemic according to the HS-definition.